By Tom Burden

 If your radio goes overboard, a floating handheld gives you another chance to avoid a big disappointment and a trip to the store for a new radio.
-Although floating radios are a relatively recent idea, about half of the handheld radios we’re selling now float.
-ICOM has further enhanced their newest M24 and M92D handhelds with their “Float ’n Flash” feature.
+Although floating radios are a relatively recent idea, most of the handheld radios we’re selling now float.
+Note that there seems to be a trade-off between lightweight, floating radios, and radios with big batteries and the longest battery life, so you have to choose which feature, long run time or a floating radio, you prefer.
+ICOM has further enhanced their newest handhelds with their “Float ’n Flash” feature.
 These radios float face-up, and the screen, buttons and several LED lights on the base all flash on and off.
-Standard’s HX300 includes a similar feature, with a flashing red LED on the radio’s base.
+Several Standard and West Marine radios include a similar feature, with a flashing red LED on the radio’s base.
+See the chart below.

 Radios operate for a range of between 7 ½ and 20 hours.
 Battery life depends on the radio’s physical size, which determines just how big of a battery it will hold, whether it transmits at 5 or 6 watts on the high power setting, and if the battery pack also powers a GPS receiver.
 In general, floating VHFs have shorter battery life than heavier, non-buoyant models.
 What matters most to many boaters is the answer to this question; will the radio operate all weekend without a recharge?